Lap dog: History

 In addition to their being kept as a pet and providing warmth, lap dogs have been fashion accessories and status symbols, and even to attract fleas away from their owners.

 Recent genetic study by Elaine Ostrander confirms that the Pekingese lapdog, bred in ancient China to fit inside the sleeves of a man's robe, is one of the oldest breeds of dog.
 For centuries, they could be owned only by members of the Chinese Imperial Palace.
 Similarly ancient are the lapdog ancestors of the modern breeds of Tibetan Terrier, Lhasa Apso, Pug, and Shih Tzu.

 In the book De Canibus Britannicis published in English in 1576, the author describes lapdogs as a type of dog, "Spaniel Gentle or Comforter".
 Ancestors of the modern breed of Cavalier King Charles Spaniel were a type of "Spaniel Gentle" kept by English nobility in the 17th century.
 Modern breeds of lapdog also include the Bichon Frise, Japanese Terrier, Maltese, Pomeranian, Yorkshire Terrier and many others.

 Phalène and Papillon

 A toy Spaniel, a dwarf Spitz and a Maltese next to a basket (1855) by Johann Friedrich Wilhelm Wegener.

 The Phalène is the earliest form of the Papillon; the appearance of the erect-eared variety was not documented until the 16th century, by which time the Phalène had been portrayed in numerous paintings, particularly in portraits of the wealthy by Old Masters and their students.
 Belgium, France, Spain, and Italy have all been credited with the creation or development of Butterfly Dogs.
-The dog breed appeared often in portraits of European royalty painted by the Old Masters, which indicates that this breed was favored as lapdogs as early as the 13th century.
+The dog breed appeared often in portraits of European royalty painted by the Old Masters, which indicates that the breed was favored as lapdogs as early as the 13th century.
+This sportive and intelligent breed is no longer considered a lap dog.

-This breed is no longer considered a lap dog.
-This sportive and intelligent breed is used in various activities, such as agility, obe-rythme, cani-cross, etc. Its intelligence is among the best of all dog breeds (8/132), which places it before some other breeds regarded as highly intelligent, such as the Rottweiler and the Aussie.